Kneel89/xlr-jython-code-snippets/README.md

 ```

 ### Get a list of links for Releases or Templates having a specific task type:
-(code valid for un custom plugin with a <TaskType> string property)
+(code valid for un custom task with a "TaskType" string property)
 ```

 from com.xebialabs.deployit.plugin.api.reflect import Type